Untitled

 Course Description

-An exploration of creative writing as a means of self-expression.
-Emphasizes the process of creative writing: topic selection and form, planning, developing imagination and revising drafts.
-Focuses on characteristics of good writing and the discipline, practice, and self-awareness required.
+This course is an exploration of creative writing as a means of self-expression.
+Students learn the process of creative writing: topic selection and form, planning, developing imagination, and revising drafts.
+This course focuses on characteristics of good writing and the discipline, practice, and self-awareness required.
 Prerequisite: English Composition.

 Essential Objectives

-1. Demonstrate with consistency a command of standard English grammar and usage.
+1. Demonstrate a command of English grammar and usage suitable for intended audience and purpose.

 2. Through reading work of established writers, identify and practice such craft elements as sound, imagery, diction, tone, and syntax; discuss choices a writer makes in regard to these elements.

-3. Develop a process for getting started, developing and structuring drafts, and revising toward a final product.
+3. Develop a process for drafting and revising toward a final product.

 4. Practice creative work in a variety of forms.

-5. Apply critical thinking and reading skills to discuss the work of other class members as well as the work of established writers from within and outside his/her own culture.
+5. Apply critical thinking and reading skills to discuss the work of other class members as well as the work of established writers from diverse cultures.

 Required Technology